LCP is listed on the register of data controllers held by the Information Commissioner’s Office. Our data protection registration number is Z6661882.

-We will only transfer your data outside of the European Economic Area in circumstances where:
+We will only transfer your data outside of the UK or European Economic Area in circumstances where:

 - you ask us to do so;

-- the European Commission has determined that the country, territory and/or organisation that is receiving the data ensures an adequate level of protection; and/or
+- the UK Secretary of State has determined that the country, territory and/or organisation that is receiving the data ensures an adequate level of protection; and/or

 - there are appropriate safeguards in place for your data (ie your rights in respect of that data are still enforceable and effective remedies are still available to you).